 A new 13 km multi-use Clyst Valley Trail will enable people to travel on foot, bicycle, mobility scooter and where possible, on horseback through the valley, linking to the Exe Estuary Trail and the Exe Valley Way.
 You can find the delivery plan for the Trail here.

 The Regional Park is given special policy protection in Strategy 10 of our local plan.
-You can help to shape the future of the Park later this year by attending a series of workshops to produce a 25-year vision for the Regional Park and a 5-year action plan.
+You can help to shape the future of the Park as we work to produce a 25-year vision for the Regional Park and a 5-year action plan.
+Become a friend of the Clyst Valley Regional Park.

 You can already enjoy the Clyst Valley thanks to our partners: